Does Be An Elf accept donated toys?

 What if there is no postal branch near me offering the program?

 What’s the address where can my child write to Santa?
-Can parents write Santa, too?
+Can I write to Santa on behalf of my kids?

 Please do not send letters to Santa to our address; Santa will not get your letter here.
 Be An Elf just let folks know where to send Santa letters and tells them how they can volunteer to be elves and help him out!